kalkuteminal/Animation-DNA/04-Glossary.md

 **story reel** — is a rough movie version in form of storyboard pictures with sound.

-**structuring** — deviding big amount of data into smaller pieces according to a particular algorithm.
+**structuring** — dividing big amount of data into smaller pieces according to a particular model.

 ## Codes
 **`<codePart>`** — name of film overall division (REEL_01, TEASER etc)